 Judith Peck has made it her life’s work to paint about history and healing.
-A graduate of the George Washington University with a degree in fine arts, she has exhibited her work in venues nationwide including Target Gallery in Alexandria, Virginia and the Masur Museum of Art in Monroe, Louisiana both awarding Peck the juror’s award, Aqua Art Miami, a solo at the Hoyt Institute of Fine Arts in New Castle, Pennsylvania, and Principle gallery both in Alexandria and Charleston.
+A graduate of the George Washington University with a degree in fine art, she has exhibited her work in venues nationwide including The Alexandria Museum of Art in Alexandria, Louisiana, the Figurative National Juried Competition at the Lore Degenstein Gallery in Selinsgrove, Pennsylvania, and the Masur Museum of Art in Monroe, Louisiana all awarding Peck the juror’s award, the Aqua and Context Miami fairs, and a solo at the Hoyt Institute of Fine Arts in New Castle, Pennsylvania.
 She has received the Strauss Fellowship Grant from Fairfax County, Virginia.

-Judith Peck’s work is collected internationally and can be found in many private collections as well as in the Museo Arte Contemporanea, Sicilia and the public collection of the District of Columbia’s Commission on the Arts and Humanities.
+Judith Peck’s work is collected internationally and can be found in many private collections as well as in the Museo Arte Contemporanea, Sicilia, the Southern Alleghenies Museum of Art in Pennsylvania and the collection of the District of Columbia’s Commission on the Arts and Humanities.

 I look at the things happening in the world today, and what history has taught us about our broken world and I can’t stop being drawn into the unreason of it all.
 What I try to express in my art is that we all have the same hopes and dreams as anyone, anywhere at anytime in the present or throughout history.
 I depict how, despite our rifts, we might experience healing in a broken world, and how that undertaking is universally human.